ilDug/cert-auth-app/app/src/app/core/upload/README.md

 ```

 This area can be used to load files.
-It can be dropped or selected with fileManager , by clicking the area.
+It can be dropped or selected with **file manager** , by clicking the area.

 When you drag a file over the area, the class `.drag-hover` and the attribute `hover` will be automatically added.